Shadow Step Rogue Build Guide

 - This hit will reset your Shadow Step CD through the Disciplined Shadow Step upgrade with enough CDR.

-- With Assassin's Stride all of your Shadow Steps will be imbued with Shadow Imbuement.
-This also procs Uncanny Treachery granting you Stealth after every cast.
+- With Assassin's Stride, all of your Shadow Steps will be imbued with Shadow Imbuement.
+This also procs Uncanny Treachery when you hit an Elite, granting you Stealth after every cast.

 - Dark Shroud provides more damage reduction and movement speed.

-- You always want to use Shadow Clone as soon as it is ready to reset all of your other cooldowns and to activate many of it's damage bonuses like No Witnesses.
+- You always want to use Shadow Clone as soon as it is ready to reset all of your other cooldowns and to activate many of its damage bonuses, such as No Witnesses.
 The Clone itself also significantly contributes to your damage output.

 Rogue Specialization